 The USS Arnold J. Isbell was a Gearing-class destroyer.
-The ship remains the only one in its class to have been named after Arnold J. Isbell, a United States Navy officer who was killed at the end of World War II was approaching.
+The ship remains the only one in its class to have been named after Arnold J. Isbell, a United States Navy officer who was killed as the end of World War II was approaching.
 The main activities of the USS Arnold J. Isbell were related to safely escorting other warships.
-In this sense, vessels of this type possessed multiple highly advantageous characteristics such as great speed and long endurance at sea.
-The ship has received a total of eight battle stars for its operations in the Korean War and in the Vietnam War.
+In this sense, vessels of this type possessed multiple highly advantageous characteristics, such as great speed and long endurance at sea.
+The ship has received a total of eight battle stars for its operations in the Korean War and the Vietnam War.

 Technical Features of the USS Arnold J. Isbell (DD-869)

 Class and type: Gearing-class destroyer